Far-Beyond-Pulsar/blog/public/posts/2026-08-03-helio-vr-openxr.md

 `Renderer::render_xr()` at `render.rs:675` drives the XR frame lifecycle in six phases.

 Phase one pumps OpenXR events. `session.poll_events()` drives the state machine. `SessionEvent::Exit` and `LossPending` return early.
-If `session_begun` is false—the runtime has accepted `xrBeginSession` but the session has not yet reached `SYNCHRONIZED`—the function sleeps 10 ms and returns.
+If `session_begun` is false, the runtime has accepted `xrBeginSession` but the session has not yet reached `SYNCHRONIZED`, the function sleeps 10 ms and returns.
 Rate-limited logging suppresses the "session not begun" message to once per 60 skips.

 Phase two calls `wait_frame()` and `begin_frame()`.
-The OpenXR frame lifecycle contract is strict and non-negotiable.
-Every `wait_frame` must be paired with `begin_frame`, and every frame must end with `end_frame`—whether the runtime asked the app to render or not.
+The OpenXR frame lifecycle contract is strict.
+Every `wait_frame` must pair with `begin_frame`.
+Every frame must end with `end_frame` whether the runtime asked the app to render or not.
 Skipping `begin_frame` causes the next `wait_frame` to block indefinitely.
-The compositor expects the frame pacing sequence to be unbroken.

 Phase three locates the per-eye views. `session.locate_views(display_time, &stage_transform)` returns a `LocatedViews` with raw OpenXR views in stage space and `ViewPose` values transformed into engine world space.
 The `world_from_stage` matrix is the locomotion hook.
 It starts as identity.
-Joystick input modifies it—translating, rotating.
+Joystick input modifies it, translating and rotating.
 The scene content stays in world space.
 The player moves the stage-space anchor instead.

 Phase four acquires one swapchain image and renders both eyes into it sequentially.
 Each eye gets its own `GpuCameraUniforms`, its own representative camera, its own debug camera buffer, and its own layer view from the swapchain. `submit_frame` is called once per eye with `multiview = false`: